 Does Surfing Help With Snowboarding?

 We’ve already considered does snowboarding help with surfing?
-How about whether surfing helps with snowboarding?
+How about the other way around… does surfing help with snowboarding?

 Surfing does help with snowboarding to a degree.
 Surfing helps build balance and muscle memory; skills which are transferable to snowboarding.
-An experience surfer will likely pick up snowboarding quicker than a complete board sports beginner.
+An experienced surfer will likely pick up snowboarding quicker than a complete boardsports beginner.

 This video shows three expert surfers trying their hand at snowboarding for the first time.
 I think it’s fair to say they did pretty well for their first time on the hill.